New Zealand Campervan Holiday With Kids: Before You Book

 You can give them some input into what you see and do too, getting them involved in the planning.
 This is sure to boost excitement.
 New Zealand is a really family-friendly country too, with loads to entertain kids.

-kids on camp chairs next to campervan
+two kids on camp chairs next to campervan parked at the bottom of a small hill.

 Chilling in the chairs on a rare warm afternoon at a campsite